Nagacan/AHT21/README.md

 # AHT21
 Tutorial to create a temperature and humidity sensor using AHT21 and Raspberry Pi Zero W.
+## Capabilties:
+- Live temperature and humidity graph every 2 seconds
+- Historical graph with the ability to view previous dates
+- Downloadable data and sortable historical data table
+- Automatic data logging starts as soon as the Raspberry Pi is powered on
+- Local web interface becomes available once the Pi is connected to Wi-Fi
+- No need to SSH or run commands manually after unplugging and replugging the Pi
+- Smart disk monitoring: Automatically deletes old data when storage is low
+- Timezone auto-configuration via systemd
+- Fully autonomous: no user interaction needed after power-up

 **Note: Names of Files, passwords, IDs, and Directories (location files are in) are important!**
 ## Quick Install (Terminal/SSH)